matarhussein/assecor-assessment-cpp/README.md

 # C++ Developer Test

-This project involves refactoring the `customer.h` header and developing a library as well as a console application for managing customer data.
-The refactoring was done to update the code to modern C++ while ensuring backward compatibility with existing programs.
-Due to time constraints, I was unable to solve task 3 (the application) and the integration test.
-However, I would be happy to discuss these tasks further during the interview.
+This project involves refactoring the `customer.h` header to modern C++ while maintaining backward compatibility with existing programs, and developing a library for managing customer data.
+Due to time constraints, task 3 (the console application) and the integration test were not completed.
+I would be happy to discuss these tasks further during the interview.
 The system is implemented in modern C++17.
 To compile the project, run the following command:
 ```bash
 g++ -std=c++17 -Wall -Wextra -o unit_test customer.cpp customer_archive.cpp unit_test.cpp
 ```